ORION: Option-Regularized Deep Reinforcement Learning for Cooperative Multi-Agent Online Navigation: Related Work

 \subsection{Navigation in Partially Known Environments}

-Navigation in fully known environments has been extensively studied, with search-based planners relying on efficient heuristic-guided graph expansion and sampling-based planners exploring the continuous space through incremental sampling~\cite{koenig2002d,likhachev2005anytime,karaman2011sampling}.
-While these methods are effective in static and fully known settings, they tend to degrade in partially known environments due to their limited ability to anticipate unobserved environment and the heavy computation required for frequent replanning.
+Navigation in fully known environments has been extensively studied, with search-based planners relying on efficient heuristic-guided graph expansion and sampling-based planners exploring the continuous space through incremental sampling~\cite{koenig2005fast,likhachev2005anytime,karaman2011sampling,gammell2015batch}.
+While these methods are effective in static and fully known settings, they tend to degrade in partially known environments due to their limited ability to anticipate unobserved environment and the high computational cost of frequent replanning.

 Learning-based navigation methods, particularly deep reinforcement learning, have shown promise in reasoning over uncertainty without hand-crafted heuristics.
 Many of these approaches, however, are designed primarily for local/motion-level planning with sensory inputs such as RGB-D images or point clouds~\cite{pfeiffer2017perception,jin2020mapless}, making them difficult to scale to large, complex environments where long-horizon reasoning is essential~\cite{tai2017virtual}.
 Several approaches employ belief-informed~\cite {liang2023context} or hierarchical policies~\cite{liang2024hdplanner} to enhance spatial reasoning and long-term waypoint planning, but still require additional mechanisms to prune redundant exploration or maintain plan quality at scale.
 Parallel efforts incorporate generative models to predict unknown regions~\cite{ho2025mapex,wang2025cogniplan} or to guide long-term planning~\cite{cao2025dare}, which alleviates myopic behaviors.
 Overall, although these methods significantly advance navigation under uncertainty, they operate as heuristic, single-agent policies and do not benefit from team-level cooperation.
 Moreover, their decision-making is tightly coupled to individual belief updates and is not suitable to handle inter-agent interactions, making them difficult to transfer directly to multi-agent navigation settings.